-I’m not ready to go back to work at teaching full-time and I’m not sure what to do with myself yet.
-The children are adjusting very well.
+I am now starting my own business and the children have adjusted very well.
 They have a lot of support and, as we spent a huge amount of time in Northern Ireland even when we were living abroad, this is very much home to them.

 Go for screening

 We also have a very strong faith.
 There have been a lot of prayers and I believe that has to have played a part in my recovery.